Conflux-Chain/conflux-doc/docs/EVM-Space/account_explain.md

+# Overview of Core and eSpace Addresses

-## Correspondence Conflux Core and Conflux eSpace Addresses
+## Correspondence between Conflux Core and Conflux eSpace Addresses

 The eSpace introduced in [CIP-90](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-90.md) is an independent space that is logically isolated from the Core space.
 Accounts in the eSpace have their own balance and status.